 Thanks for visiting my website!
 And hello to my friends at O'Brien's Irish Pub in Kiev!
 To take a look at my landscapes in oil, click on "Landscapes" to your left.
 There's plenty more work in various styles at the "Miscellanea" page.
 Just email me if you're interested in prices and details.
 Shipping is always free and framing is available.

-I'm also an accomplished musician and composer.
+I'm also a musician and composer.
 So I've added a music section.
 Just click on "Some Songs" and enjoy.
 You can hear much more of my music at: http://iacmusic.com/artist.aspx?id=128691

 My early subject matter was as diverse as my imagination allowed.
 In the early days I swore I would never do landscapes.
 I thought they were things that poor artists made to hang in cheap motels.
 Instead I was enamored first with the Dada movement, then conceptual art.
 Fauvist color caught my eye and filled my canvases as I struggled with bipolar disorder.
 I looked back at the impressionists, back further still to many old masters, then jumped up through cubism to abstract expressionism.
 During my MFA program at Johnson State College in Vermont, I dallied with figure painting, portrait painting, intricately cut abstract paper pieces, huge dynamic abstract charcoals, wood carving, conceptual art, non-representational painting, and finally landscape.